Charlotte Russe (retailer): History

-Charlotte Russe was founded in 1975 by Daniel Lawrence and his two brothers, all who worked in their family's Brooklyn, New York clothing business.
+Charlotte Russe was founded in 1975 by Daniel Lawrence and his two brothers, all of whom worked in their family's Brooklyn, New York clothing business.
 Lawrence and his siblings formed Lawrence Merchandising Corp. in Carlsbad, California.
 With the first Charlotte Russe storefront in San Diego, California, other locations were established throughout the 1970s and early 1980s.

-The company was acquired in 1996 by the investment firm of SKM (Saunders Karp & Megrue).
+The company was acquired in 1996 by the investment firm SKM (Saunders Karp & Megrue).
 The new owners had expansion plans for Charlotte Russe - evolving it into a national chain of shopping mall stores.
 SKM took Charlotte Russe public in 1999 until Advent International acquired it in 2009.
 As President and CEO, Jenny Ming led Charlotte Russe into a private holding once again.

-It filed for Chapter 11 bankruptcy on February 4, 2019.
-In April 2019 the brand was bought by Toronto-based YM Inc., according to a press release.

-In November 22, 2019 there were 135 stores with additional planned.

-Important dates

-1975: Lawrence brothers open first Charlotte Russe store, in Carlsbad, California.

-1990: Charlotte Russe moves into Arizona.